 - Including categories that address specific client problems

-- Balancing technical industry terms with layperson language
+- Balancing technical industry terms with everyday language

 Restaurants and hospitality businesses benefit from highly specific primary categories.
-Rather than just “Restaurant,” use “Italian Restaurant,” “Vegan Café,” or “Fine Dining Restaurant” to immediately signal your specialty to both search algorithms and potential customers.
+Rather than just “Restaurant,” use “Italian Restaurant,” “Vegan Cafe,” or “Fine Dining Restaurant” to signal your specialty to both search algorithms and potential customers.

 Consider these factors when mapping categories for food service businesses: